 Boston, Feb.
-20 .- The American Wool and Cotton Reporter tomorrow will say 'The wool market has rather increased in activity the past week and a larg amount of stock has been moved.
-We figure the sales at over 6,000,000 pounds including in which were some goodsized lines of territores, scoured and medium fleeces, There has been considerable pressure to sell, and as a result consumers have in most instances been able to secure wools at pretty low prices, especally territory wools, which are now selling very close to the level of values prevailing at the time when the boom in 1899 was started.
+20 .- The American Wool and Cotton Reporter tomorrow will say "The wool market has rather increased in activity the past week and a large amount of stock has been moved.
+We figure the sales at over 6,000,000 pounds ncluding in which were some goodsized lines of territores, scoured and medium fleeces.
+There has been con siderable pressure to sell, and as a re There has been consult consumers have in most instances been able to secure wools at pretty low prices, especally territory wools, which are now selling very close to the level values prevailing at the time when boom in 1899 was started.